So I assume you’re soon about to board a flight for the first?

 After checking in you’re now ready to head for the security checkpoint.

-Here you and your carry-on baggage will undergo X-rays, and sometimes swabs looking for traces of explosive residue.
+Here you and your carry-on baggage will undergo X-rays and sometimes swabs looking for traces of explosive residue.

 The procedure looks very much the same in most airports: